Melissa-Cruz/codesquad-comics-client/README.md

 <!-- Insert a project screenshot here -->

-This project has the front-end code for the project.
+This project has the front-end code for the CodeSquad Comics project.
 The goal of the project is to implement a CRUD app  where the  user can create/add a new comic to the collection, read and view the details of the comic, update the comic information and delete.
 This project was part of the coursework and is still a work in progress.

 The client side is deployed with Netlify and the server side with Render.